burgeridiot/oxyscan/README.md

 ## Compiling
 *side-note:* This app requires you to manually compile it.
 Why?
 It's related to how every hospital has their own server.
 Oxyscan does not come bundled with a main server or a server explorer as this could allow malicious actors to access servers with ease.
+Hence, having to manually compile it (because you gotta alter the server configurations.)

 To compile, you will require:

-- Flet
+- Flet + PyMySQL
 - Flutter
-- Android Studio (On Windows, unsure on MacOS/Linux)
+- Android Studio (On Windows, unsure what else is needed on MacOS/Linux)
 - Anything else that is requested to you by Flutter Doctor during compilation.
-(To check independently of compilation, download Flutter and run `flutter doctor -v`.
+(To check independently of compilation, download Flutter and run `flutter doctor -v`).

 Simply download `oxyscan.py`, extract it to a folder, open your terminal in said folder and type in: `flet build apk --module-name oxyscan.py`.
 This process takes about a minute or so, but if you have all of the requirements then it should be successful.
 After that, it's ready to be installed in any device!